maxking/weechat-rs/README.md

 # weechat-rs
-Weechat Native client, written in Rust using Gtk.
+Weechat Native client, written in Rust using curses.

-This is in very early phase and I am still working on parsing Weechat Protocol.
-After which, I will move on to adding GUI features and support for sending messages.

 # License